(This feature is only available in NVivo installations with coding enhancements enabled.)

 - Words with multiple meanings—the meaning of a word can vary depending on the context

-- The uniqueness of the words in the nodes—if your nodes predominantly contain the same words, then it is more difficult for the algorithms to identify patterns
+- The uniqueness of the words in the codes—if your codes predominantly contain the same words, then it is more difficult for the algorithms to identify patterns

 Coding references that were created by the Wizard based on coding patterns are associated with the user profile 'NVivo' with the initials 'NV'.

 If you have performed multiple pattern-based coding operations, you will not be able to distinguish which references were created by a particular pattern-coding operation.
-To see the references from a particular operation, you can view the specific node matrix in the Node Matrices folder.
+To see the references from a particular operation, you can view the specific coding matrix in the Coding Matrices folder.

 You can run a matrix coding query to display the coding references currently associated with the user 'NVivo'.
 For example,

-- If you have used pattern-based coding on your files, then display the files in rows and display the nodes you coded at in columns.
+- If you have used pattern-based coding on your files, then display the files in rows and display the codes you coded to in columns.
 On the Columns tab, when choosing your columns, only display coding by the user 'NVivo'.

-- If you have used pattern-based coding operations to 'code on' from individual question nodes, then display the question nodes in rows and display the nodes you coded at in columns.
+- If you have used pattern-based coding operations to 'code on' from individual question codes, then display the question codes in rows and display the codes you coded to in columns.
 On the Columns tab, when choosing your columns, only display coding by the user 'NVivo'.

 Other ways that you can identify pattern-based coding references:

-- In a file or node, display coding stripes.
+- In a file or code, display coding stripes.
 You can use sub-stripes to see the users who did the coding.

-- In a node, filter the content to only display coding associated with the user 'NVivo'.
+- In a code, filter the content to only display coding associated with the user 'NVivo'.

 - Run a predefined report—for example, the Coding Summary by Code or Coding Summary by File—and filter it on the user who did the coding.